Stephen Lewis Secondary School (Mississauga)

 Stephen Lewis Secondary School is a high school located in the Churchill Meadows neighbourhood of the city of Mississauga in Ontario, Canada and is a part of the Peel District School Board.
 It is one of two schools bearing this name.
 It opened in September 2006.
 Its feeder schools are Ruth Thompson Middle School and Erin Centre Middle School.

-The top three school wide councils are the Student Activity Council (SAC), Athletics Council, and Integrated Arts Council (IAC).
-Other influential clubs include Green Revolution, DECA and MIST.
-Over 1600 students attend this school.

 Community involvement

-Every year, the graduating class hosts a dinner and raises money for the organization Helping Hands for Honduras.
-In December, the staff and students contribute to Share the Joy, a program that assists Peel families in need of food and other necessities during the holiday season.
+Every year, the graduating class hosts a dinner and raises money for the organisation Helping Hands for Honduras.
+In December, the staff and students contribute to Share the Joy, a program that assists Peel families during the holiday season.

-Each year in the spring the school hosts charity week.
-The week culminates in a car wash and carnival hosted by the school.
-Throughout the last 8 years, the staff and students have raised over $100 000 for charitable organizations such as Right to Play, Mad for Maddie, and Princess Margaret Foundation.

 On May 16, 2012, students hosted the second annual Relay for Life event.
-Over 300 students, staff and community members participated in this all-night fundraiser in an effort to celebrate cancer survivors, remember loved ones and fight back by finding a cure.
-The school raised $30,000, which was donated directly to the Canadian Cancer Society.
+Over 300 students, staff and community members participated in this all-night fundraiser.
+The school raised $30,000, which was donated to the Canadian Cancer Society.

 Extracurricular activities

-Stephen Lewis Secondary School offers a variety of extracurricular activities for students.
-The athletic teams are heavily supported by the student body and have high spectator turnout during home games.
+The athletic teams have high spectator turnout during home games.
 These athletic teams are represented by the school's mascot, known as the Lewis Lynx and teams are referred to as a lynx pack.
-The Sports include: Basketball, Soccer, Rugby, Tennis, Swimming, Cross Country, Cricket, Flag Football, Lacrosse, Baseball, Volleyball, Track & Field, and Wrestling.
-A multitude of clubs are also offered, including: Amnesty International, DECA, Animé Club, Arts Productions, Yearbook committee, Chess Club, a Dance Club, Green Revolution, Design and Build Club, Poets @ Lewis (poetry club), Sears Drama Festival, reading clubs, music clubs, game clubs, and more.
+Sports include: Basketball, Soccer, Rugby, Tennis, Swimming, Cross Country, Cricket, Flag Football, Lacrosse, Baseball, Volleyball, Track & Field, and Wrestling.

+Clubs include Amnesty International, DECA, Animé Club, Hack Club, Model UN, Arts Productions, Yearbook committee, Chess Club, a Dance Club, Green Revolution, Design and Build Club, Poets @ Lewis (poetry club), Sears Drama Festival, reading clubs, music clubs and game clubs.

 Villages

 All students and staff are assigned to one of the four villages upon registration.
-The Stephen Lewis Villages are named after four globally renowned Canadian heroes of social justice: June Callwood, Craig Kielburger, Agnes Macphail and David Suzuki.
-The grouping of students into teams allows all students to feel connected and encourages friendly competition and spirit between the Villages.
+The Stephen Lewis Villages are named after four Canadian heroes of social justice: June Callwood, Craig Kielburger, Agnes Macphail and David Suzuki.